-1. Planters Mercantile – A thriving business which offered the clothing, dry goods, books, shoes, hats, harnesses, wagons, luggage, sewing machines, cigars, groceries, furniture, feed and oddly, a very special item: coffins.
+A thriving business that offered clothing, dry goods, books, shoes, hats, harnesses, wagons, luggage, sewing machines, cigars, groceries, furniture, feed, and oddly, a very special item: coffins.
 It is said the owner and proprietor Abram Patz met an untimely death here.
 According to legend, he awoke in the middle of the night with a stomachache and came into the store to find something to relieve his pain.
-In the dark, he poured what he thought was elixir for his ails; however, what he ingested was a dollop of carbolic acid.
+In the dark, he poured what he thought was an elixir for his ails; however, what he ingested was a dollop of carbolic acid.
 He was found dead on the floor the next day.

-2. Patz House – The Patz brothers, Abram and Moses, came from the East, perhaps New York State, around 1890.
+The Patz brothers, Abram and Moses, came from the East, perhaps New York State, around 1890.
 They built the store first, the Planters Mercantile.
-In 1892, a double residence was designed next door with mirror image apartments on each side, each having its own front door, hall and stairway.
+In 1892, a double residence was designed next door with mirror-image apartments on each side, each having its own front door, hall and stairway.
 It has been said the brothers’ wives feuded often and had not spoken to each other in many years, although they resided in the same building.

-3. Carson Cottage – J.J.
-Carson distinguished himself at the battle of Chancellorsville in May of 1863 by braving the gunfire of the battleground and rescuing the mortally wounded General “Stonewall” Jackson.
+J.J.
+Carson distinguished himself at the battle of Chancellorsville in May of 1863.
+He braved the battleground and rescued the mortally wounded General “Stonewall” Jackson.
 Placing Jackson’s body on a buckboard, Carson drove him back through enemy fire and lines to the Rebels’ side.
 After surviving the war, he came back to live in this house in Bluffton.

 Why is it called The Card House?
 One story has it that in the late 1840s, during high-stake poker sessions often played in the house, William Eddings Baynard won the deed to the 1,000-acre Braddock’s Point Plantation on Hilton Head Island from the unfortunate owner, Mr. John Stoney.
 So, from then on, it has been known as The Card House.

-11. Sara Hooks House – Sara Riley Hooks was a retired public health nurse, daughter of M.C.
+Sara Riley Hooks was a retired public health nurse, daughter of M.C.
 Riley, the Bluffton Town Hall of Fame member for whom our local school was named.
 Her renowned son, Tony Hooks, was the lead guitarist with Sly and the Family Stone.
-The 1960s song “Dance to the Music” was a groundbreaking jam that had the distinction of being chosen for the Grammy Awards Hall of Fame and the Rock and Roll Hall of Fame’s “500 Songs That Shaped Rock and Roll.”
+The 1960s song “Dance to the Music” was a groundbreaking jam.
+It is in the Grammy Awards Hall of Fame and listed the Rock and Roll Hall of Fame’s “500 Songs That Shaped Rock and Roll.”

 A bizarre thing happened early one Bluffton morning: Tony was shot dead on Sarah’s front porch.
 The shooter drove off and was chased by the police all the way to Savannah, where he was caught.
 All of Bluffton was in a state of shock.
 It was said that Tony was shot in a lover’s quarrel on the front porch.
 An arrest was made, but the motive and gun were never found.
 The house is now in a state of demolition by neglect and uninhabitable.
-It is said that on certain nights when there’s a high tide and full moon over the May River, if you listen carefully you can hear one of Tony’s great riffs.
+It is said that on certain nights when there’s a high tide and full moon, you can hear one of Tony’s great riffs.

-12. Dubois Praise House – The use of the word “praise houses” by African-American residents began before the Civil War, when slaves built simple frame structures for worship on local plantations.
-These structures sadly enough were kept small, as the plantation owners did not want a large group of slaves to gather together at the same time.
-This building no longer exists, but old timers have said that early Sunday morning, you can hear old spirituals being sung as far away as the Oyster Factory.
+The use of the word “praise houses” by African-American residents began before the Civil War.
+Slaves built these simple frame structures for worship on local plantations.
+These structures were kept small, as the plantation owners did not want a large group of slaves to gather together.
+This building no longer exists.
+But old timers say that early on Sunday mornings, you can hear old spirituals being sung as far away as the Oyster Factory.